srcML/nameCollector/README.md

 ## Python notes:
 In Python, globals, locals, and fields are collected at their first appearance.
 If a name is assigned to twice within a scope, only the first use of that name will be collected.
+Additionally, type information is NOT collected for any Python variables or functions.

 ## To build: